tasmota/docs/Arduino-IDE.md

-## :red_circle:  Since Tasmota 6.6.0.15 Arduino IDE is not recommended to use for compiling.
-You will get errors and probably won't be able to compile.

 _**Use [Gitpod](Gitpod) or [VSC with PlatformIO](Visual-Studio-Code) to compile the firmware.
 Setup is much easier for these IDEs.
 The Tasmota project is already configured for them.**_

 ## Arduino IDE setup and configuration for Tasmota compilation and upload